 The Georgina Accessibility Advisory Committee (GAAC)

-As outlined in the AODA, the Council of every municipality having a population of not less than 10,000 must establish an accessibility advisory committee.
+Under the AODA, municipalities with populations of 10,000 or more must establish an accessibility advisory committee.

-The Georgina Accessibility Advisory Committee (GAAC) advises and assists the Town in creating and facilitating strategies for the development and maintenance of a barrier-free community.
-Advisory Committees meet up to a maximum of eight times throughout the year.
-Committee meetings are not typically held during the months of January, July, August and December.
+The Georgina Accessibility Advisory Committee (GAAC) advises the Town on strategies to create and maintain a barrier-free community.
+The committee meets up to eight times a year, usually skipping January, July, August and December.

 The Government of Ontario has provided a great resource guide to members of the GAAC.